ObnoxiouslyNoxious/NoxDocs/docs/mods/zombies-have-ammo.md

 | 42 | ✅ | ✅ | ✅ |
 | 41 or earlier | ❌ | ❌ | ❌ |

-!!! question "Is this Mod safe to add/remove to existing Saves?"
+!!! success "Is this Mod safe to add/remove to existing Saves?"

     Yes, it is safe to add to existing saves and safe to remove, though any Ammo already looted from Zombies will remain in your save.

-!!! question "Is this Mod compatible with 'X' Mod?"
+!!! success "Is this Mod compatible with 'X' Mod?"

     Yes, compatible with all other loot mods.
 Does not modify any existing loot tables or distributions.

-!!! question "Does this Mod support 'X' Language?"
+!!! success "Does this Mod support 'X' Language?"

     Yes, this Mod has translations for all 28 Supported Project Zomboid languages.